 To access AI Genie:

-Hover over the query and click Open AI Genie below the query.
+Click Open AI Genie next to the query.

 AI Genie opens in a new browser tab, with Anomaly Detection selected initially.